SashaPatsel/coding-drills/ruby/01-basic-syntax/README.md

 animals = ["rhino", "hippo", "tiger"]
 ```

-### Dictionaries
+### Hashes
 Arrays, numbers, strings and booleans are the same in ruby and javascript.

 Objects however, are a little different.
-In Ruby, they're called dictionaries.
+In Ruby, they're called hashes.

 You can write them in a couple of different ways: